rheslip/M8-BLE-Keyboard-for-the-iOS-App/README.md

  ![Alt text](Images/PCBtop.jpg "M8KB PCB front side")
  ![Alt text](Images/PCBbot.jpg "M8KB PCB back side")

+ You may notice there is no ground fill on the board.
+This is intentional - a large GND plane near the antenna will mess with the BLE signal.
+I also wanted a clean front panel with no visible planes/traces/vias.

  3D Renders of the enclosure.
 Note the cutouts for USB-C charging jack and switch.